 The goal of heating is to make sure that your rooms are warm, not your walls.
 Foil insulation is a must-have for the winter.
 You can do this yourself with some thin cardboard and some tinfoil.
 Wrap the foil around the cardboard and position it carefully behind as many of your radiators as possible.
 What this does is reflect that heat straight back into your home, so that it gets warmer faster and loses less heat to the walls themselves.

-One of your most valuable home accessories for staying warm, curtains are indispensable in the winter.
+One of your most valuable home accessories for staying warm, curtains, or day and night blinds are indispensable in the winter.
 Don’t make the mistake of keeping them closed throughout the winter, though.
 Open them up in the day because the sun still pops out occasionally, and that can help keep your home warmer.
 Of course, when the sun goes down, and the cold starts to hit, make sure that those thick curtains are fully closed.
 This will help keep your warmth in and cut down your heating bills as well.

 No matter what kind of heating, ventilation or air conditioning system you have, now is the time to get it serviced.
 The last thing that you want is to deal with a broken heating system over the winter.
 This can be a big job, so don’t feel that you must do it yourself.
 Simply Google “HVAC near me” and be ready to answer some questions about your heating system.
 This one simple task could make all the difference when the temperature starts to drop.

 One of the biggest home mistakes that people make is putting their sofa right in front of the radiator.
 This might seem like a good idea, but all it does is let your furniture absorb heat.
 That’s not ideal, and it can have a horrific effect on your energy bills.
 If you want to stay warmer this winter, then relocate your sofa so that it’s away from the walls.
 You want the warmth from your heating to circulate, so don’t block it up with furniture (this extends to clothes drying as well).